-A January 2022 student engagement survey (3rd-5th grade students) indicated that their strongest concern at school is peer relationships and kind behavior.
+A January 2023 student engagement survey (3rd-5th grade students) indicated that their strongest concern at school is peer relationships and kind behavior.
 We will continue to strengthen our social emotional curriculum and PBIS system to address this need.
+Through the Panorama survey, students report a similar need - the question "how much respect do students at school show you?" had a favorability response rate of 55%.

 During the 20-21 school year the district identified the need to support Forest Hill with a part time Assistant Principal.
-For the 21-22 school year, Forest Hill will receive funding for a full time Assistant Principal.
-The Assistant Principal will support our MTSS implementation.
-The district will continue to fund this position for the 22-23 school year.
+For the 21-22 school year, Forest Hill received funding for a full time Assistant Principal to support MTSS implementation and Special Education.
+Continuing with a full time position, the district will fund this position for the 23-24 school year.